aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/body/_index.md

  **Examples:**

-Shows how to use a document visitor to print a document's node structure.
+Shows how to process absolute position tab characters with a document visitor.

 ```

- public void docStructureToText() throws Exception {
+ public void documentToTxt() throws Exception {
-     Document doc = new Document(getMyDir() + "DocumentVisitor-compatible features.docx");
+     Document doc = new Document(getMyDir() + "Absolute position tab.docx");

+     // Extract the text contents of our document by accepting this custom document visitor.
+     DocTextExtractor myDocTextExtractor = new DocTextExtractor();
+     Section fisrtSection = doc.getFirstSection();
+     fisrtSection.getBody().accept(myDocTextExtractor);
+     // Visit only start of the document body.
+     fisrtSection.getBody().acceptStart(myDocTextExtractor);
+     // Visit only end of the document body.
+     fisrtSection.getBody().acceptEnd(myDocTextExtractor);

+     // The absolute position tab, which has no equivalent in string form, has been explicitly converted to a tab character.
+     Assert.assertEquals("Before AbsolutePositionTab\tAfter AbsolutePositionTab", myDocTextExtractor.getText());

+     // An AbsolutePositionTab can accept a DocumentVisitor by itself too.
+     AbsolutePositionTab absPositionTab = (AbsolutePositionTab) doc.getFirstSection().getBody().getFirstParagraph().getChild(NodeType.SPECIAL_CHAR, 0, true);

-     DocStructurePrinter visitor = new DocStructurePrinter();
+     myDocTextExtractor = new DocTextExtractor();

-     // When we get a composite node to accept a document visitor, the visitor visits the accepting node,
-     // and then traverses all the node's children in a depth-first manner.
-     // The visitor can read and modify each visited node.
-     doc.accept(visitor);

-     System.out.println(visitor.getText());
+     absPositionTab.accept(myDocTextExtractor);

+     Assert.assertEquals("\t", myDocTextExtractor.getText());
  }

  ///
- /// Traverses a node's tree of child nodes.
- /// Creates a map of this tree in the form of a string.
+ /// Collects the text contents of all runs in the visited document.
+Replaces all absolute tab characters with ordinary tabs.
  ///
- public static class DocStructurePrinter extends DocumentVisitor {
+ public static class DocTextExtractor extends DocumentVisitor {
-     public DocStructurePrinter() {
+     public DocTextExtractor() {
-         mAcceptingNodeChildTree = new StringBuilder();
+         mBuilder = new StringBuilder();
      }

-     public String getText() {
-         return mAcceptingNodeChildTree.toString();
-     }

      ///
-     /// Called when a Document node is encountered.
+     /// Called when a Run node is encountered in the document.
      ///
-     public int visitDocumentStart(Document doc) {
+     public int visitRun(final Run run) {
-         int childNodeCount = doc.getChildNodes(NodeType.ANY, true).getCount();

-         indentAndAppendLine("[Document start] Child nodes: " + childNodeCount);
-         mDocTraversalDepth++;

-         // Allow the visitor to continue visiting other nodes.
+         appendText(run.getText());
          return VisitorAction.CONTINUE;
      }

      ///
-     /// Called after all the child nodes of a Document node have been visited.
+     /// Called when an AbsolutePositionTab node is encountered in the document.
      ///
-     public int visitDocumentEnd(Document doc) {
+     public int visitAbsolutePositionTab(final AbsolutePositionTab tab) {
-         mDocTraversalDepth--;
-         indentAndAppendLine("[Document end]");
+         mBuilder.append("\t");

          return VisitorAction.CONTINUE;
      }

      ///
-     /// Called when a Section node is encountered in the document.
+     /// Adds text to the current output.
+Honors the enabled/disabled output flag.
      ///
-     public int visitSectionStart(final Section section) {
+     public void appendText(final String text) {
-         // Get the index of our section within the document
-         NodeCollection docSections = section.getDocument().getChildNodes(NodeType.SECTION, false);
-         int sectionIndex = docSections.indexOf(section);

-         indentAndAppendLine("[Section start] Section index: " + sectionIndex);
-         mDocTraversalDepth++;

-         return VisitorAction.CONTINUE;
+         mBuilder.append(text);
      }

      ///
-     /// Called after all the child nodes of a Section node have been visited.
+     /// Plain text of the document that was accumulated by the visitor.
      ///
-     public int visitSectionEnd(final Section section) {
+     public String getText() {
-         mDocTraversalDepth--;
-         indentAndAppendLine("[Section end]");

-         return VisitorAction.CONTINUE;
+         return mBuilder.toString();
      }

-     ///
-     /// Called when a Body node is encountered in the document.
-     ///
-     public int visitBodyStart(final Body body) {
-         int paragraphCount = body.getParagraphs().getCount();
-         indentAndAppendLine("[Body start] Paragraphs: " + paragraphCount);
-         mDocTraversalDepth++;

-         return VisitorAction.CONTINUE;
-     }

-     ///
-     /// Called after all the child nodes of a Body node have been visited.
-     ///
-     public int visitBodyEnd(final Body body) {
-         mDocTraversalDepth--;
-         indentAndAppendLine("[Body end]");

-         return VisitorAction.CONTINUE;
-     }

-     ///
-     /// Called when a Paragraph node is encountered in the document.
-     ///
-     public int visitParagraphStart(final Paragraph paragraph) {
-         indentAndAppendLine("[Paragraph start]");
-         mDocTraversalDepth++;

-         return VisitorAction.CONTINUE;
-     }

-     ///
-     /// Called after all the child nodes of a Paragraph node have been visited.
-     ///
-     public int visitParagraphEnd(final Paragraph paragraph) {
-         mDocTraversalDepth--;
-         indentAndAppendLine("[Paragraph end]");

-         return VisitorAction.CONTINUE;
-     }

-     ///
-     /// Called when a Run node is encountered in the document.
-     ///
-     public int visitRun(final Run run) {
-         indentAndAppendLine("[Run] \"" + run.getText() + "\"");

-         return VisitorAction.CONTINUE;
-     }

-     ///
-     /// Called when a SubDocument node is encountered in the document.
-     ///
-     public int visitSubDocument(final SubDocument subDocument) {
-         indentAndAppendLine("[SubDocument]");

-         return VisitorAction.CONTINUE;
-     }

-     ///
-     /// Append a line to the StringBuilder and indent it depending on how deep the visitor is into the document tree.
-     ///
-     ///
-     private void indentAndAppendLine(final String text) {
-         for (int i = 0; i < mDocTraversalDepth; i++) {
-             mAcceptingNodeChildTree.append("|  ");
-         }

-         mAcceptingNodeChildTree.append(text + "\r\n");
-     }

-     private int mDocTraversalDepth;
-     private final StringBuilder mAcceptingNodeChildTree;
+     private final StringBuilder mBuilder;
  }

 ```